-Generally a B.S. in mathematics or mathematics education with strong mathematics courses is required for admission to this program.
-Students without the B.S. in mathematics are advised to consult the school for a list of recommended undergraduate courses they should take before entering the program.
+Generally, a Bachelor's degree in mathematics or mathematics education with strong mathematics courses is required for admission to these programs.
+Students without a Bachelor's degree in mathematics are advised to consult the school for a list of recommended undergraduate courses they should take before applying.
 Liberal Arts Emphasis